Code-Institute-Submissions/TeachFlow/README.md

 ![Generated from Am I Responsive](assets/images/readme_files/amiresponsive.jpg)

-Teachflow is a fictitious company, providing support, information and materials to poeple considering ESL teschin in Asia, or to those who are already working in the field.
+Teachflow is a fictitious company, providing support, information and materials to two groups of poeple.
+a) Those considering ESL teaching in Asia &
+b) Those who are already working in as ESL teachers.

 The purpose of this project to create a one-stop-shop of information for ESL teachers.
-The website highlights a selection of 4 destination countries, with information for potential ESL teachers.
+The website focuses on providing information on 4 destination countries.
 Additional countries may be added in future releases.
-Teaching materials are also highlighted which include a game and flashcards, a class lesson.
+Teaching materials are also featured on the website and can be accessed by entering a link.
+This leads to the classroom portal.
+Class material includes flashcards, a song lesson and a memory game.

 Important information and features to the company include:

-* providing information on 4 Asian countries
+* Providing information on 4 Asian countries
 * Providing a class lesson (game and flashcards)
 * Providing information on ESL teaching
+* Including a contact form, a long term goal is to build up a network of ESL teachers who may use the 'Classtime' portal.

 ----------------------------